 The single most important repository in the UK for records documenting the British presence in the sub-continent.
 Holdings include official records of the East India Company, Board of Control and India Office, taking in records of British administration in the Persian Gulf, East Africa and South Asia at different periods.
 Also holds extensive collections of personal papers of individuals who served in the area, notable examples being the Viceregal papers of Chelmsford, Curzon, Dufferin, Lansdowne, Mountbatten, Northbrook and Wavell.
 See Select List of the Private Collections in the European MSS (1985) and DM Blake, Catalogue of the European Manuscripts in the Oriental and India Office Collections in the British Library (1998).

-Centre of South Asian Studies, University of Cambridge, Laundress Lane, Cambridge CB2 1SD
+Cambridge University: Centre of South Asian Studies, Laundress Lane, Cambridge CB2 1SD

-Durham University Library, Archives and Special Collections, Palace Green, Durham DH1 3RN
+Durham University Library, Special Collections, Palace Green, Durham DH1 3RN

 Holds papers of former officials, soldiers, missionaries and businessmen who served or lived in the Sudan 1899-1956.
 See Summary Guide to the Sudan Archive (nd).